-rndc dnssec -checkds will let named know that the DS for the given key has been seen published into or withdrawn from the parent.
+rndc dnssec -checkds informs named that the DS for a specified zone's key-signing key has been confirmed to be published in, or withdrawn from, the parent zone.
 This is required in order to complete a KSK rollover.
-If the -key id argument is specified, look for the key with the given identifier, otherwise if there is only one key acting as a KSK in the zone, assume the DS of that key (if there are multiple keys with the same tag, use -alg algorithm to select the correct algorithm).
-The time that the DS has been published or withdrawn is set to now, unless otherwise specified with the argument -when time.
+The -key id and -alg algorithm arguments can be used to specify a particular KSK, if necessary; if there is only one key acting as a KSK for the zone, these arguments can be omitted.
+The time of publication or withdrawal for the DS is set to the current time by default, but can be overridden to a specific time with the argument -when time, where time is expressed in YYYYMMDDHHMMSS notation.